braop/GitHubActions/README.md

 2. deploy.yml: Signs the app and uploads it to google play whenever commits are pushed or merged to master branch.

 ### Workflow files Directory
-In the root folder of your projetc, Create a folder and name it ".github" and in it create a folder and name it "workflows".
+In the root folder of your project, Create a folder and name it ".github" and in it create a folder and name it "workflows".
 Add your .yml files (build.yml and deploy.ml) in the workflows folder.

 ### Note
-Before automating this process, App must be in production on google play, meaning the first publish to google play store is done manually via the google play console.
+Before automating this process, The App must be in production on google play store, meaning the first publish to google play store is done manually via the google play console.

 -----